jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 	- I think it works, but didn't deliberately test.
 Bob mentioned a previous problem where the unlatch close with PB lock was blocking auto close
 - 300 cycles event report length was requested, but longest available is 180 cycles

-- Hot line tag functionality
-	- changed the logic so HLT trips to lockout upon current exceeding pickup level

-- Directional devices
-	- Don't close to backfeed substations

-- Fast Curve and alt settings
-	- Hardcoded to always disabled
-	- Remove from label

-- Updated SEL-651 faceplate on existing orders
-	- They will be printing their own labels, we just need to send them the label file

-Added a condition where open due to LOV on end devices with back-feeding disabled takes it out of auto.
-- Keeping it on ties as well, even though there may be edge cases where we would want to restore, but it won't be in auto
-	- Doing this to air on the side of safety and consistency across devices
-- ADD TO END OF RST32 -  OR (SV64T AND MV24 = 0 AND NOT 52A3P)

 SAT
 - 6 reclosers
 - day 1 for relay engineers and test setup